| THE BEKTASHIS IN ALBANIA

 For

-fourteen-thousand years I have been in love -
+fourteen-thousand years I have been in love -loved the poets.

 drunk the Wine, known the Rapture.